 Other Suggestions.
 Binary formatted files like the image files in this project can't be easily edited with a normal text editor.
 To create binary files for testing or attacking bcimgview, you will instead either want to write small programs that generate a binary file (such as using binary I/O in C, pack in Perl, or similar features in other languages), or using an editor designed for binary files.
 Editors designed for binary files are conventionally called "hex editors", because they are based around displaying each byte of the file in hexadecimal, like an interactive version of the hex dump program hd.
-If you have a favorite programmeroriented text editor, it may already have a hex editing mode available.
+If you have a favorite programmer-oriented text editor, it may already have a hex editing mode available.
 If you're using the CSE Labs machines, ghex is the name of a simple standalone hex editor that's available.

 Check out the class's Piazza page for more Q&A and suggestions about the project.
-There is already some useful material there as of this writing, and it's the best place to ask questions.
 If you can ask a question without spoilers, please ask in a public post (it can still be anonymous if you'd prefer) so that everyone can contribute answers and benefit from them.
 If you are worried the question might be a spoiler, use a private post (we might request that you make it public later if we think it's not a spoiler).